Basilan: Economy

 Agriculture is the main source of economic livelihood.
 Basilan's major products include coconut (primarily copra), rubber, coffee, black pepper, and African palm oil.
-Other crops are palay, corn, cacao and cassava.
+Other crops are palay, corn, cacao, and cassava.

 The Sulu and Celebes Seas provide fish such as tuna, mackerel, and sardines.
 Most of these are processed in canning factories in nearby Zamboanga City, General Santos (the Philippines' tuna capital), and Navotas.
 The island's waters also produce grouper, squid, octopus, and marlin, while fishponds supply milkfish, prawn and shrimp.
 In addition, seaweed is cultivated along some coastal areas.

 The island of Omosmarata in Tuburan (now Mohammad Ajul) is listed among only 15 sites in the Philippines with commercially viable ocean thermal energy potential.
 The Philippines' ocean thermal resource area is 1000 square kilometers, based on the archipelagic nature of the country.
 Based on a study conducted by the Philippines Department of Energy, the potential capacity for this resource is estimated to be 265 million megawatts.

 Likewise, the Basilan Strait is listed among only eight sites in the Philippines with commercially viable ocean tidal energy potential (along with Bohol/Talibon Strait, Basiao Channel, Surigao Strait, Gaboc Channel, Hinatuan Passage, San Bernardino Strait and San Juanico Strait).

 Only the provinces of Basilan, Samar and Surigao have both high ocean thermal and ocean tidal energy potential.
 Basilan likewise has significant as yet underdeveloped mineral deposits, specifically, iron ore, gold, manganese, copper, and coal.

 Alienable and disposable lands cover 862.249 sqkm, forest lands occupy 406.526 sqkm, 294.194 sqkm are underused, 574.85 sqkm are under forest cultivation, while 689.479 sqkm are under agricultural cultivation.

 Local products include woven cloth and trinkets made by the Yakan tribe.
 Yakans use fibers from plants such as pineapple for their crafts.
 The weavers traditionally used extracts from leaves, roots and barks to dye their fibers.
 However, contact with U.S. Peace Corps workers and Christian Filipinos has influenced Yakan textile art.
 One influence is the introduction of chemical dyes.
-The museum of Lamitan displays the colorful and intricate traditional Yakan textiles and highlights of the traditional Yakan festival, Lami-lamihan.
+The museum of Lamitan displays the colorful and intricate traditional Yakan textiles and highlights of the traditional Yakan festival of Lami-lamihan.